MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 #### SQL Server mobile reports hosted in Reporting Services available in Power BI Mobile app

-The Power BI Mobile app for iOS on iPad and iPhone can now display SQL Server mobile reports hosted on your local report server.
+The Power BI Mobile app for iOS on iPad and iPhone can display SQL Server mobile reports hosted on your local report server.

 :::image type="content" source="../reporting-services/media/ss-mrp-ipad-homesm.png" alt-text="Screenshot of the interface for the Power BI Mobile app for iOS.":::

 You can't connect by default without some configuration changes.
 For more information on how to allow the Power BI Mobile app to connect to your report server, see [Enable a report server for Power BI Mobile access](../reporting-services/report-server/enable-a-report-server-for-power-bi-mobile-access.md).

-### Support of SharePoint mode and SharePoint 2016
+### SharePoint mode and SharePoint 2016 support

 [!INCLUDE[sssql15-md](../includes/sssql16-md.md)] [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] supports integration with SharePoint 2013 and SharePoint 2016.